pydanny/pydanny.github.com/posts2013/2013-08-05-travel-tips-living-cheaply.rst

 .. _airbnb: https://www.airbnb.com

 Try to research the nearby grocery shopping.
 While little stores are wonderful, they cost more than a large supermarket.
 The supermarket will allow you to stay cheaply in an area.
 However, make sure to check out the little markets at least once a week because the food there is often much, much better.

+Our two constant requirements:

+* WiFi (we work remotely)
+* Washing machine

 If you work remotely
 ----------------------